 Some submissions will require the attachment of supporting files.
 This will depend on the policies of the individual databases.
 Sequences determined by Sanger sequencing should normally have forward and reverse trace files attached.

-Files can be added to the submission by clicking the 'Browse' button in the 'Supporting files' section.
+Files can be added to the submission by dragging and dropping in to the large dotted area in the 'Supporting files' section.
+Alternatively, you can click this area and select files from the local file system.